aaronpowell/aaronpowell.github.io/src/content/posts/2019-03-14-pretty-javascript-console.md

 +++
-title = "Pretty JavaScript Console" date = 2019-03-14T13:44:34+11:00
+title = "Pretty JavaScript Console Messages" date = 2019-03-14T13:44:34+11:00
 description = "Add a bit of flare to your console.log messages" draft = false